zhitkovk/vc_robot/README.md

 3263 values for 145 features including year (so time series cross validation etc.) in train and 1000 samples in test.

-Example of the data and exploratory chart:
+Target variable and one feature exploratory chart:

 ![](img/example.png)